LP-CDF/AMi_Image_Analysis/README.md

 Download the latest released version and gunzip it or clone this repository with git clone https://github.com/LP-CDF/AMi_Image_Analysis AMi_Image_Analysis.
-Then follow the instructions in INSTALL.md
+Then follow the instructions in INSTALL.txt

 Dependencies:
 * Qt5